madmaxoft/LuaSimpleWinHttp/README.md

 ## Compiling
 The library currently supports only static linking - that is, if you're embedding a Lua interpreter to an application, you can add this library.
 It is currently not possible to make a DLL for generic Lua interpreter.

 The compilation uses standard CMake process and requires a C++17 compiler (tested only with VS 2019).
 It requires that the Lua library is already present in the build system as a `lua` target.
+It also requires the [{fmt}](https://github.com/fmtlib/fmt) library present in the build system, providing the `fmt::fmt-header-only` target

 ```
 # Application's CMakeLists.txt
 add_directory(lib/lua)
+add_directory(lib/fmt)
 add_directory(lib/LuaSimpleWinHttp)

 target_link_libraries(App LuaSimpleWinHttp)